marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 ### Testing Notes
 I need to work on this section as well.
-Memscan is severely test deficient and I'd like to sweep through the code and make a bunch of unit and system tests for it.
+Memscan is severely test deficient.
+I'd like to sweep through the code and make a bunch of unit and system tests for it.

 `make test` needs to run as `root`